Blank Quicken ID Login Window problem with Quicken 2014 to 2017

 If you need any support for this, the Quicken forum can be found here: Quicken Forum

 There is a discussion at the Quicken forum (URL below) about this problem.
-The general workaround is to copy the Quicken.ini file from an old working machine to the new machine.
+The general workaround is to copy the Quicken.ini file from an old working machine to the new machine, but it seems to be important that no matter if you copy the Quicken.ini file from the old machine, or use the hack below editing the Quicken.ini file, you should first install Quicken and the latest patch, and copy/change the Quicken.ini file before running Quicken.

 community.quicken.com/discussion/comment/20292663